thetechguy2016/AglowOta/README.md

 #### Manually through IDE ####
 * Download the Repository, Go to Sketch>Include Library>Add .zip Library> Select the Downloaded .zip File.

+## Documentation
+AglowOta provide a very simple way to add OTA functionality to your device,